Belton Court: Institutional use

-In 1944, Frederick Peck arranged to leave Belton Court to the Providence Homeopathic Hospital, of which he served as president for many years.
+In 1944, Frederick Peck arranged to leave Belton Court to the Providence Homeopathic Hospital (now known as the Roger Williams Medical Center), of which he served as president for many years.
 Peck would die in Providence on January 20, 1947.
 The Belton Court property had been given to the Providence Homeopathic Hospital in 1944; however, the structures was considered unusable for hospital purposes and was sold to a developer.
 During the mid to late twentieth century, large portions of the former estate grounds that surrounded Belton Court were sold off for the development of single-family housing.
 The mansion complex was first used by the Edgewood School and then acquired by the Providence Bible Institute in 1950.

 Barrington College

 The Providence Bible Institute operated both Providence and Barrington campuses during the 1950s.
 In 1960, the Providence campus was sold and integrated with the Barrington campus to form Barrington College.
 Student housing and academic buildings were constructed on the surrounding property; the mansion was used for administrative offices and the library.
 Due to financial and enrollment issues, Barrington College merged with Gordon College of Wenham, Massachusetts; the campus was subsequently put up for sale in 1985.